-5.2 A DISTRIBUTED CLOCK FOR BYZANTINE FAULTS WITH AUTHENTICA-TION.
 The new clock is very similar to the one just described.
 We only explain the differences.
-Here we assume $N \ge 2t + 1$.
+Here we assume $N \ge 2t+1$.

-An i-claim is a signed message "I have broadcast an i-tick."
+An i-claim is a signed message "I have broadcast an i-tick".
 An i+-claim is a j-claim for any $j \ge i$.
-For $i \ge 1$, an i-tick is the message "(i, i-proof)," where a 1-proof is the empty string and where an i-proof (i > 1) is a list of $t + 1(i - 1)^+$ -claims each signed by a different processor.
+For $i \ge 1$, an i-tick is the message "" where a 1-proof is the empty string and where an i-proof (i>1) is a list of t+1 (i-1)+-claims each signed by a different processor.
 An i+-tick is a j-tick for any $j \ge i$.
 The definitions of broadcast an i-tick and broadcast an i-claim are the same as before.

-The master clock $C: \mathbb{N} \to \mathbb{N}$ is defined by
+The master clock C: $N \rightarrow N$ is defined by

-C(s) =maximum j such that some correct processor has broadcast a j-tick by time s.
+C(s) = maximum j such that some correct processor has broadcast a j-tick by time s.

-The private clock $c_i: \mathbb{N} \to \mathbb{N}$ is defined by
+The private clock $c_i: N \rightarrow N$ is defined by

-$c_i(s) =$ maximum j such that p_i has received t + 1 j+-claims (from different sources), either directly, or indirectly as part of a tick, by time s.
+$c_i(s) = maximum j$ such that p_i has received t+1 j+-claims (from different sources), either directly, or indirectly as part of a tick, by time s.

-The definition of the clock protocol is the same as before with the addition that, whenever a processor sends a (b + 1)-claim in the procedure CLAIM(b), it attaches the largest size tick that it can construct (this will always be a $(b + 1)^+$ -tick).
+The definition of the clock protocol is the same as before with the addition that whenever a processor sends a (b+1)-claim in the procedure CLAIM(b), it attaches the largest size tick which it can construct (this will always be a $(b+1)^+$ -tick).
 A correct processor will ignore any received j-claim if it does not come with an attached j^+ -tick.
 The reason for this modification is so that correct processors will not accept claims that are much too large from faulty processors and incorporate these large claims into proofs.

-LEMMA 5.8.
+Lemma 5.8.
 Lemmas 5.1-5.7 hold for the authenticated Byzantine clock.

-PROOF.
+Proof.
 The proofs are virtually identical to the proofs for the unauthenticated Byzantine clock, and most details are omitted.
-The major differences are the following:
+The major differences are the following.

 The proof of Lemma 5.1 is easier since there is only one case.
-Letting $j = c_i(s)$, processor p_i has received t + 1 j^+ -claims from different processors, at least one of which must be correct.
-Since a correct processor sends a j^+ -claim only after it has broadcast a j-tick, we have $C(s) \ge j$ by definition of the master clock.
+Letting $j = c_i(s)$, processor p_i has received t+1 j+-claims from different processors, at least one of which must be correct.
+Since a correct processor sends a j+-claim only after it has broadcast a j-tick, we have $C(s) \ge j$ by definition of the master clock.